nherbaut/squid-docker-cache-https/README.md

 make all
 ```

-build the container, create the self-signed certificates (mounted in `squid-certs/*`), initialize squid cache (mounted in `squid-cache/*`), and run the container, exposing port 3128 to the localhost.
+Build the container, create the self-signed certificates (mounted in `squid-certs/*`), initialize squid cache (mounted in `squid-cache/*`), and run the container, exposing port 3128 to the localhost.

-The self-signed root autority to add to your browser is `myCA.der`, copied at the root of the repo.
+The self-signed root authority to add to your browser is `myCA.der`, copied at the root of the repo.

 ## Configuration